 The Nashville Film Festival is one of the longest-running film festivals in the country.
 Festival-goers enjoy a plethora of works from documentaries and narrative features to animated and experimental shorts.
 Panels and workshops are also offered for those looking to enrich their knowledge beyond the screen.

 Artober Nashville is a month-long celebration of the arts in Music City.
 It's one of the single largest celebrations of the arts and culture in the South and includes hundreds of events in visual and performing arts, music, theatre, dance, craft, film, and more.

-Now in its 30th year, the Southern Festival of Books is one of the first book festivals of its kind, a true celebration of the written word, which has inspired hundreds of similar book festivals throughout the country.
-The FREE festival takes place at War Memorial Plaza and features more than 200 of the nation's and region's most prominent authors who take part in readings, panel discussions, book signings, and more.
+The Southern Festival of Books is one of the first book festivals of its kind, a true celebration of the written word, which has inspired hundreds of similar book festivals throughout the country.
+The FREE festival takes place at War Memorial Plaza and Main Public Library which will feature more than 200 of the nation's and region's most prominent authors who take part in readings, panel discussions, book signings, and more.

 The NAIA Tennessee State Pow Wow brings together Native Americans from across the nation and Canada to Nashville at Long Hunter State Park.
 Highlights of the festival include competitive dancing, storytelling, demonstrations, fine art displays, and food booths with traditional dishes from different tribes.

 Grab your four-legged friend and head out to Dog Day Festival.
 Gather in Centennial Park to dedicate a day to our four-legged friends.
 Bring your pooches and participate in activities such as a costume contest, pupper parade, demonstrations, contests, and pet portraits, or enjoy the children’s area and various demonstrations.
 There will be food trucks, door prizes, fun zones, live entertainment/music and so much more!